matejsubrt/RAPTOR-router/README.md

 ### Developer documentation

-For generated developer documentation, see [Dev docs](https://matejsubrt.github.io/RAPTOR-router/html/index.html) -> this documentation is related to an older version of the project, it will be updated soon
+For generated developer documentation, see [Dev docs](https://matejsubrt.github.io/RAPTOR-router/html/index.html).
+This documentation is related to an older version of the project and will be updated soon.

 ### RAPTOR Algorithm documentation